 The fear of an abnormal mammogram result is legitimate.
 But don't be too alarmed if the radiologists finds something suspicious in your X-rays.
 Most abnormalities found in mammography aren't breast cancer.
 With further examination (imaging studies and/or biopsy), most of these abnormalities are found to be normal breast tissue or benign (non-cancerous) tissue.

-In a screening mammogram, each breast is X-rayed in two different positions: from top to bottom and from side to side.
+In a screening mammogram, whether it is by film or digital, each breast is X-rayed from top to bottom and from side to side.
 When a mammogram image is viewed, breast tissue appears white and opaque and fatty tissue appears darker and translucent.

 The American Cancer Society recommends yearly screening mammograms starting at age 40.
 However, the U.S. Preventive Services Task Force (USPSTF) doesn't recommend regular mammography screening for women in their 40s.
 The USPTF recommendation is a baseline mammogram at age 40, and then a mammogram every two years beginning at age 50 and ending at age 74.
 Talk to your health care provider to determine how often you should get a mammogram.